Health and environmental effects of transport: Rail

-Infrastructure

-Noise can have a direct effect on the natural environment as a result of railroads.
-Trains contain many different parts that have the potential to be thundering.
-Wheels, engines and non-aerodynamic cargo that actually vibrate the tracks can cause resounding sounds.
-Noise caused from directly neighboring railways has the potential to actually lessen value to property because of the inconveniences that railroads provide because of a close proximity.
+Trains contain many different parts that have the potential to create noise.
+Wheels, engines and non-aerodynamic cargo are prone to vibrate at certain speeds.
+Noise caused from directly neighboring railways has the potential to lessen value to nearby property.
 In order to combat unbearable volumes resulting from railways, US diesel locomotives are required to be quieter than 90 decibels at 25 meters away since 1979.
-This noise, however, has been shown to be harmless to animals, except for horses who will become skittish, that live near it.
+This noise, however, has been shown to be harmless to animals, except for horses who will become skittish.

-Pollution is another direct result of railroads on the environment.
-Railroads can make the environment contaminated because of what trains carry.
-Railway pollution exists in all three states of matter: gaseous, liquid, and solid.
+Railway cargo can be a cause of pollution.
 Air pollution can occur from boxcars carrying materials such as iron ore, coal, soil, or aggregates and exposing these materials to the air.
 This can release nitrogen oxide, carbon monoxide, sulphur dioxide, or hydrocarbons into the air.
-Liquid pollution can come from railways contributing to a runoff into water supplies, like groundwater or rivers and can result from spillage of fuels like oil into water supplies or onto land or discharge of human waste in an unhealthy manner.
+Liquid pollution can come from railways contributing to a runoff into water sources, like groundwater or rivers and can result from spillage of fuels like oil into water supplies or onto land or discharge of human waste.

-Visual Disruption of railroads is defined as a railway changing the way that a previously undisturbed, pristine sight of nature looks.
-When railways are built in wilderness areas, the environment is visually altered; a viewer will never be able to see the original scene again, and the builders of the railway often alter the landscape around the railway to allow it to ride.
-Frequent cuttings, embankments, dikes, and stilts are built which will change the way that landscape will look.